nxdir-s/go-hexarch/README.md

 There are four main concepts that define the core: **Domains**, **Entities**, **Services**, and **Value Objects**

-- `Domains` can be thought of as "Orchestrators" for domain use cases.
-They orchestrate multiple services and implement business rules and validation logic specific to a domain
+- `Domains` can be thought of as "orchestrators" for domain use cases.
+They orchestrate services to implement business rules and validation logic specific to a domain
 - `Entities` are the domain objects
-- `Services` handle any actions specific to an entity.
+- `Services` perform tasks specific to an entity and handle multiple data sources
 - `Value Objects` represent shared immutable data types

 ### ports